-He was about to blurt out, “Yes, please,” when the thought struck him that the new room might be more cramped and cold than the last one, and wouldn’t be a good trade after all.
-“What sort of room?” he asked, cautiously.
+He was about to blurt out, “Yes, please,” when the thought struck him that the new room might be colder and more cramped than the last one, and wouldn’t be a good trade after all.
+“What sort of room,” he asked, cautiously.

 “But what’s it per month?”
 Mr. Penny asked, knowing he only got so much, and the room sounded too good to be true.